guoping0408/AI-application/README.md

 <img src="https://github.com/guoping0408/AI-application/blob/master/Images/testONE.jpg">

 Whoohoo!!
 We've made it!
 Now we have a working model for inference.
 You can download your completed model package from the previous page by clicking `Download Model`.
-We will start talking about how to do inferencing with your model below!
+We will start talking about how to do inferencing with your model soon!

 <img src="https://github.com/guoping0408/AI-application/blob/master/Images/download.png">